DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/expand.md

 `ResizePolicy` has three label-selectors:

-- `pvcSelector`: Indicates that the PVCs selected by this selector will be automatically expanded according to the policy.
+- `pvcSelector` indicates that the PVCs selected by this selector will be automatically expanded according to the policy.
-- `namespaceSelector`: Indicates that the PVCs in the namespaces selected by this selector will be automatically expanded according to the policy.
+- `namespaceSelector` indicates that the PVCs in the namespaces selected by this selector will be automatically expanded according to the policy.
-- `storageClassSelector`: Indicates that the PVCs created from the storage classes selected by this selector will be automatically expanded according to the policy.
+- `storageClassSelector` indicates that the PVCs created from the StorageClass selected by this selector will be automatically expanded according to the policy.

 These three selectors have an "AND" relationship.
 If you specify multiple selectors in a `ResizePolicy`, only the PVCs that meet all the selectors will match the policy.
 If no selector is specified in the `ResizePolicy`, it becomes a cluster-wide `ResizePolicy`, acting as the default policy for all PVCs in the cluster.

 ## FAQs